-The Man At Center Of This Trump Scandal Wants To Clear His Name
+The Man At The Center Of This Trump Scandal Wants To Clear His Name

 Alptekin has said that he has plenty of money.
 He said his real estate projects include a development along Istanbul’s Bosphorus strait, with 54 flats each averaging $2 million.
 “To think that I can’t pay half a million dollars is nonsense,” said Alptekin.

-Last summer, he was pilloried in the Turkish press for supposedly having had a specific kind of Turkish pastries flown to him on the Greek island where he was vacationing on his private jet.
-(He says his plane was coming anyway, and that the pastries were a treat for his Greek hosts).
+Last summer, he was pilloried in the Turkish press for supposedly having had a specific kind of Turkish pastry flown to him on the Greek island where he was vacationing on his private jet.
+(He says his plane was coming anyway, and that the pastry were a treat for his Greek hosts).

 Others have noted a discrepancy between Flynn’s federal filings, which detail a sum of $80,000 of the initial $530,000 fee that was returned to Alptekin.
 Flynn described the money in federal filings as a consultancy fee.
 But Alptekin described it to BuzzFeed News and others as a refund for lobbying work that remained unfilled.
 Alptekin has said that Flynn’s filing was not accurate.
 Flynn did not reply to emails sent to two different accounts requesting comment for this story.